thelabexpedition67/SheLLMind/README.md

 # SheLLMind

 **SheLLMind** is a terminal-based interactive chat application that integrates with the [Ollama](https://ollama.ai/) API to provide a local LLM-based chat experience.
-It supports session persistence, multiple model selection, scrolling chat history, and various configuration menus—all within the terminal environment.
+It supports session persistence, multiple model selection, scrolling chat history, and various configuration menus, all within the terminal environment.

 I built this software just because I wanted to run it on my old green CRT monitor.
-It's all about the nostalgia of typing away in a dark room\n with the gentle glow of phosphor characters dancing across the screen.
+It's all about the nostalgia of typing away in a dark room with the gentle glow of phosphor characters dancing across the screen.

 **Modern AI, retro style.**